 The last thing I want is for my page to be is an echo chamber for those who agree with me.
 The people I respect most are those who disagree, give good reasons why they do and do so in winsome manner respecting we both love truth and have a perspective, as one sincerely seeking after truth and will listen to alternative views, and yes I do have friends who disagree STRONGLY.
 I like it when people like what I post, but that is a bonus.
 I often find myself taking on board perspectives of those who disagree with me and correcting stuff I post they point out may not by entirely factually accurate.
-Besides posting my own stuff, I read what my friends have to say (although I have to be selective) and, if warranted, I might even “like” or “comment”, and nothing I like more than taking part in constructive discussions about subjects I care about.
+Besides posting my own stuff, I read what my friends have to say (although I have to be selective) and, if warranted, I might even “like” or “comment”, and nothing I like more than waking people up and taking part in constructive discussions about subjects I care about.
 I should add sometimes and inadvertently what I post does not meet the “true, necessary and kind” criteria I espouse to.
 If I do and it is pointed out then invariably I apologise.

 As for what I post, the content covers a wide range of topics, stopping at stuff that is too personal for public consumption.
 Some of what I post is ironic; some are shared posts I broadly agree with, not necessarily 100% accurate, and me not adding caveats saying as much and some of it some of my friends will profoundly disagree with; but I do so as a corrective, to encourage and to wake people up.
 I post fun stuff; I post stuff to do with my own wide ranging personal interests including family but with provisos; I post political stuff and while I am seen as more in the conservative camp opinion wise, it is a lot more complex than that; some of it is to do with my community activism and some of it is religious and often from a Christian gospel preacher perspective and speaking as a watchman on the wall.
 I am not politically correct and a lot of what I post is to do with stuff that matters even if unpopular.
-Subjects covered are wide ranging: culture wars to cricket, donald trump to donald duck, international affairs to local politics, LBGT matters to personal tributes, restaurant reviews to theological reflection, and there is a lot to do with community matters, e.g. concerning homelessness.
+Subjects covered are wide ranging: culture wars to cricket, Donald Trump to Donald Duck, international affairs to local politics, LBGT matters to personal tributes, restaurant reviews to theological reflection, and a lot to do with community matters, e.g. concerning homelessness.

 I think I have covered my main points.
-I would like to pin post this on my “wall” by way of explanation of what I do and why and to save explaining later, but in any case I suggest to anyone who wants to follow what I write that they bear in mind the above before taking umbrage, making comments or feeling bemusement at at some of what I post.
-I realise I may be an enigma for some, but we do live in a crazy, mixed up world and this is my attempt to make sense out of it, although others may have very different takes on what is going on.
-Finally, my Facebook friends cover a wide range of opinions, interests and backgrounds, with a good many living overseas, which I think is great, but it does mean we all need to be forbearing of one another and we should try to get along and be humble enough to recognise we don’t know it all and sometimes we may be wrong.
+I would have liked to pin post this on my “wall” by way of explanation of what I do and why and to save explaining later, but in any case I suggest to anyone who wants to follow what I write that they bear in mind the above before taking umbrage, making comments or feeling bemusement at at some of what I post.
+I realise I may be an enigma for some, but we do live in a crazy, mixed up world and this is my attempt to make sense out of it, although others may have very different takes on things.
+But more than anything, my desire is to honour God and bless others.